wasmCloud/wasmcloud.com/docs/cli/dev.md

 `--nats-port` NATS server port to connect to.
 This will be used as the NATS listen port if `--nats-connect-only` isn't set [env: NATS_PORT=] [default: 4222]

 `--nats-websocket-port` NATS websocket port to use.
-Websocket support will not be enabled if this option isn't set.
 TLS is not supported.
-This is required for the wash ui to connect from localhost [env: NATS_WEBSOCKET_PORT=]
+This is required for the wash ui to connect from localhost [env: NATS_WEBSOCKET_PORT=] [default: 4223]

 `--nats-js-domain` NATS Server Jetstream domain, defaults to `core` [env: NATS_JS_DOMAIN=]